ryusei-nyaan/TimeSeriesAnalysis_byJulialang/README.md

 This function is the estimation of maximum lyapunov exponent.
 x is Array, m is the embedding dimension, tau is the time-delay, itr means the iteration of predicting reconstructed vectors.
 The default is "meth=0".
 If meth is 1, we predict the reconstructed vector by neural network.
-In this case, we estimate the dynamics of our time-series, so this function don't do cross-validation.
+In this case, we estimate the dynamics of our time-series.
-Also, it is thought that we don't have to take care of overfitting.
 Finaly, epoch means counts of descent method.